-In 2013–2014 she spent one year as a Senior Science and Technology Advisory to the U.S. Dept. of State working on cyber-policy.
-At UNM, she served as Dept. Chair (2006–2011).
-At SFI she has served as Interim Vice President for Academic Affairs, Co-Chair of the Science Board, and in 2013 she gave the SFI Ulam Lectures.
+2013 and 2014, Stephanie spent one year as a Senior Science and Technology Advisory to the US Department of State working on cyber-policy.
+At the Uiversity of New Mexico, she served as Dept. Chair from 2006 to 2011.
+At the Santa Fe Institute she has served as Interim Vice President for academic affairs, Co-Chair of the Science Board.
+In 2013 she gave the SFI Ulam Lectures.